How Fatty Foods Affect Acne

 Palmitic acids – can this fatty acid lead to sebum production?

-However, we must remember that sebum production is a normal process.5 Although scientists know that palmitic acids are used to make wax esters and that wax esters are used to produce sebum, its role in acne formation remains unknown.
+However, we must remember that sebum production is a normal process.6 Although scientists know that palmitic acid is used to make wax esters and that wax esters are used to produce sebum, the role of palmitic acid in acne formation remains unknown.

 In short, we simply do not know at this point whether eating more fatty foods, or even fatty foods high in palmitic acid, will increase sebum production.
 To know the answer to this, researchers will need to perform a long-term randomized controlled trial (RCT), and this has yet to occur.